-- Black footwear black trainers may be worn
+- black footwear black trainers may be worn

-- Plain black, grey or white socks
+- plain black, grey or white socks

-- Black/Grey trousers
+- black/grey trousers

-- Light Blue polo shirt or long sleeved shirt (no logos except school logo)
+- light blue polo shirt or long-sleeved shirt (no logos except School logo)

-- Plain Navy Blue Sweatshirt or Jumper (no logos except school logo)
+- plain navy blue sweatshirt or jumper (no logos except School logo)

-- Dark coat or waterproof for the winter
+- dark coat or waterproof for the winter

-- A dark woolly hat and gloves may be worn in winter
+- a dark woolly hat and gloves may be worn in winter.

-- o Gingham dress

-- Skorts and light blue polo or long sleeved shirt

-The only items of branded Ripplevale uniform is the polo shirt, sweatshirt and fleece, which may be purchased from the school.
+The only items of branded Ripplevale uniform are the polo shirt, sweatshirt and fleece, which may be purchased from the school.

-Post 16 students may wear their own choice of clothing.
+Post-16 students may wear their own choice of clothing.